JNPRAutomate/ptolemy/README.md

 # PTOLEMY - THE NETWORK CARTOGRAPHER

-The repository is under active development.
+This repository is under active development.
 If you take a clone, you are getting the latest, and perhaps not entirely stable code.